 The seven-year rule applies to what HMRC calls potentially exempt transfers (PETs) – outright gifts to individuals that are not immediately chargeable.
 While the donor is alive, a PET is conditional: survive seven years and the gift falls outside the estate entirely.
 Die within seven years and it becomes a chargeable transfer (gov.uk – Gifts and Inheritance Tax).

-The seven-year period is measured in calendar years from the date the gift was made to the date of death — not tax years.
+The seven-year period is measured in calendar years from the date the gift was made to the date of death, not in tax years.

 When gifts become taxable